ethereum-optimism/design-docs/protocol/strict-derivation.md

 # Steady Batch Derivation

-Steady Batch Derivation changes how invalid batches and payload attributes at different stages in the derivation pipieline are treated.
+Steady Batch Derivation changes how invalid batches and payload attributes at different stages in the derivation pipeline are treated.
 - Batch queue: if a batch is found to be invalid at the batch queue stage (`BatchDrop`), it is immediately replaced by an empty batch, leading to deposit-only (first batch of an epoch) or empty payload attributes.
 - Engine queue: if the payload attributes are found by the EL client to be